erinep/auidoGui/README.md

 # AudioGUI

-This app renders two layers of files in a table, and allows you to see which files are in both folders, and one way file copying.
+This app lets you manage an audiobook library with a graphical user interface.
+It shows you which files are in the library, and allows one way file copying to create a library backup.
 It was originally built to quickly show the contents of an AudioBook library

 Run it with this command: ```python audiogui.py```